 Thank you so much!

-I am deeply grateful to my neighbors across the East Side for electing me your Democratic nominee for State Representative with over a majority of the primary vote.
-I am humbled by the trust you have placed in me as we continue towards the General Election in November.
+I am deeply grateful to my neighbors across the East Side for electing me your State Representative, and humbled by the trust you have placed in me.

 Now, of course, begins the real work of putting all of the ideas, conversations, and plans we have talked about over the last six months into action!
 It won’t be easy to make real, progressive change – but I know that with your help, together, it will be possible.